fredstro/hilbertmodgroup/README.md

-# Hilbert Modular Forms
+# Hilbert Modular Groups

-This repository contains a python package `hilbert_modgroup` that implements algorithms for Hilbert modular forms.
+This repository contains a python package `hilbert_modgroup` that implements algorithms for Hilbert modular groups, in particular a reduction algorithm.
 The implementation is written in Python and is dependent on SageMath.

 ## Requirements